 What is one practical item you wished you could have taken on Project Runway but couldn’t?

 My little at-home sewing machine.
 Those big machines are insane.
 My fingers won’t forget them either.
 Ha ha!

 What trends do you think are going to be HUGE for Fall?

 Rich bold colors, khakis, colored denim, darker lips, lighter blush, hair pulled back, all of these will make a statement this fall.

 Tell us about your line and where it’s sold.

 My line is always daring.
 The woman who would wear a Deatherage piece has to be confident.
 If she isnt, I’m sure the piece will make her feel that way!
 I only do originals.
 Which isn’t custom, but there is only one of every piece.
 It makes them art and not merchandise.

-Thanks, Gunnar, for talking with us!
+Thanks, Gunnar Deatherage for spending time with us!